 Packing smart can save you a lot of room in your cabin. - Photo by IPGGutenbergUKLTD / Thinkstock

-Standard suitcases and duffel bags can be stowed under the beds, but oversized suitcases are too thick to fit there, or in the slim closets.
+Standard suitcases and duffel bags can be easily stowed under the beds or at the bottom of closets, but oversized suitcases are too thick to fit.
 You’ll have no place to stow them except out in the open.